 More info on Polar Express Calgary

 The journey runs end of November until Christmas Eve on select dates.
 Exact dates, fares and excursion times are available by calling 1-866-440-3500, or by visiting www.aspencrossing.com.
-Families are encouraged to wear their pajamas for the ride!

 Have you ever taken a train ride with your kids?
 How was it?
+Is it something you’d recommend to others?